asapper/Capstone-Senior-Project/Markdown/docs/guide.md

     mongod

 Once MongoDB is running, go to the *pushstock-app/server* directory.
-Once there, run the following command to run the suite of tests:
+Once there, run the following commands to install the required packages locally and run the suite of tests:

+    npm install
     npm test

 The output of this command will show you all the tests being ran and a coverage report for all the files in that directory.